A/Prof Rachael Dudaniec

 Project title: 'Drivers of landscape genetic patterns and environmental adaptation in Australian grasshoppers'

 Sonu completed her PhD in August 2019 , supervised by Rachael Dudaniec and Adam Stow.
 She investigated the role of genetic adaptation, landscape connectivity and environmental variables in determining species’ ranges and phenotypic traits along latitudinal and altitudinal gradients using genomic data.
 Here study species were the wingless grasshopper (Phaulacridium vittatum) and grasshoppers of the genus Koscioscola in the Australian Alps (Thredbo, Guthega and Jagungal).
+Sonu is now Principal Molecular Scientist with the Northern Territory Government in Darwin working on invasive pests and diseases of agricultural concern.
+Contact: [email protected]

-Chuan Ji Yong (Masters of Research student)
+Chuan Ji Yong (Masters of Research 2019)

 CJ completed his Masters research on genomic adaptation in Ischnura elegans in mid 2019 under supervision by Rachael Dudaniec and co-supervision of international collaborators Lesley Lancaster (University of Aberdeen), Bengt Hansson, and Erik Svensson (Lund University).
 CJ investigated genome wide signatures of selection according to the sex chromosomes of the range expanding damselfly in Sweden, Ischnura elegans.

-Alex Carey (Masters of Research student)
+Alex Carey (Masters of Research: 2017)

 Alex completed his Masters of Research thesis in November 2018 on the landscape genetics of range expanding damselfly, Ischnura elegans, in Sweden to untangle how neutral genetic variation is structured by climate and landscape variables during range expansion, how this differs between the sexes, and how this affects morphological variation and local adaptation